-“While noting the State party’s efforts to combat non-State armed insurgency and terrorist groups, the Committee deplores the presence of a wide range of armed groups, including the Taliban, Da’esh and Hizb-i Islami, perpetrating severe human rights abuses including extrajudicial killing and corporal punishment, such as flogging and stoning.
-The Committee is concerned at the numerous reports documenting the increase of propaganda for violent extremism in Afghanistan, including in some educational institutions, fostering the adhesion and support of one part of the Afghan population to Taliban.
-It also deplores the deliberate attacks on civilians perpetrated by these groups causing a large number of deaths and injuries among civilians as stated in the UNAMA reports and in the last report prepared by the Office of the United Nations High Commissioner for Human Rights pursuant to Human Rights Council Resolution 14/15 (see A/HRC/34/41), (arts.
-2, 4 and 12- 14).”
+“While noting the State party’s efforts to combat non-State armed insurgency and terrorist groups, the Committee deplores the presence of a wide range of armed groups, including the Taliban, Da’esh and Hizb-i Islami, perpetrating severe human rights abuses, including extrajudicial killing and corporal punishment, such as flogging and stoning.
+The Committee is concerned by the numerous reports documenting the increase of propaganda promoting violent extremism in Afghanistan, including in some educational institutions, fostering the adhesion and support of part of the Afghan population to the Taliban.
+It also deplores the deliberate attacks on civilians perpetrated by those groups, causing a large number of deaths and injuries among civilians, as indicated in the reports of UNAMA and the most recent report of the United Nations High Commissioner for Human Rights on the situation of human rights in Afghanistan (A/HRC/34/41) (arts.
+2, 4 and 12-14).”

-“While taking note of the State party’s affirmations that informal parallel judicial mechanisms, particularly Jirga courts, may only hear civil cases and commending that the government strives to build capacity of ordinary courts in rural areas to reduce the number of cases referred to Jirga and any other parallel justice system, the Committee however is seriously concerned at the sentences still imposed by Jirga and other forms of dispute resolution system on the Afghan population, particularly on women, notably for so-called moral crimes, including death sentence and corporal punishment that amount to torture or cruel, inhuman or degrading treatment or punishment (arts.
+“While taking note of the State party’s affirmations that informal parallel judicial mechanisms, in particular jirga courts, may only hear civil cases and commending that the Government strives to build the capacity of ordinary courts in rural areas to reduce the number of cases referred to jirga courts or any other parallel justice system, the Committee is seriously concerned by the sentences still imposed by jirga courts and other forms of dispute resolution systems on the Afghan population, in particular on women, notably for so-called “moral crimes”, including the death sentence and corporal punishment, that amount to torture or cruel, inhuman or degrading treatment or punishment (arts.
 2, 4 and 16).